lucasrpatten/ManInTheMirror/README.md

 If you are a developer, you can contribute code to ManInTheMirror by forking the project on GitHub and submitting a pull request.
 Be sure to follow the project's coding style and to test your changes thoroughly.
 Only use builtin python libraries!

+### More Information

 We appreciate any contributions to ManInTheMirror, big or small.
+For more information, take a look at our [contributing guide](https://github.com/lucasrpatten/ManInTheMirror/blob/master/CONTRIBUTING.md).
 Thank you for your help!

 ## Current Features